nosch/the-shoutbox/README.md

 It's a small AngularJS sample application.
 The purpose is

 * to show how to structure a web app build with Angular,
-* how to implement data transfer and communication between controller and services,
+* how to implement data transfer and communication between loosely coupled modules,
 * how to handle application errors.

 # Installation